 - Filling out a Financial Affidavit to help the judge make decisions about dividing property and providing child support and setting alimony.
-The Court will need copies of financial records, like income tax statements, pay check stubs, monthly bills, deeds to property, bank accounts, and pension plans. - Filling out a Stipulation and Settlement Agreement, if children are involved.
-This spells out plans to care for the children and is completed if both parents agree.
-It is good if both parents can agree on the parenting plan. - Attending Parent Education Class, where required.
+The Court will need copies of financial records, like income tax returns, pay check stubs, monthly bills, deeds to property, bank account statements, and retirement or pension plan statements. - Filling out a Stipulation and Settlement Agreement.
+This spells out plans to separate assets and debts and the parties' plan to care for the children.
+It is completed if both parents agree to the terms of the divorce. - Attending Parent Education Class, where required.